 We decided to take advantage of the various Passivhaus training programmes offered by BE-ST to educate and upskill not only ourselves, but our workforce of joiners and builders.
 We felt it was important to get the entire team on board to challenge traditional construction methods and promote a shift in workplace culture.

 The Passivhaus training received at BE-ST inspired an ambitious new direction for our business.
-We are now collaborating with Scotland’s leading Passivhaus designer, John Gilbert Architects, to develop a collection of customisable turnkey Passivhaus homes that will work on almost any site.
+We are now collaborating with Scotland’s leading Passivhaus designer, John Gilbert Architects, to develop a range of modern, prefabricated Passivhaus homes.
 Each home will include Passivhaus certification as standard and will marry brilliant design and energy efficiency with a hassle-free delivery model.

 What were your aims and expectations?